-Bubble sort is the simplest sorting algorithm.
+Bubble Sort is a simple comparison-based sorting algorithm.
 It repeatedly compares adjacent elements and swaps them if they are in the wrong order.
-After each pass, the largest unsorted element "bubbles up" to its correct position at the end.

 int n = arr.length;